 1. Contact businesses that you know have been defrauded using your information and ask for fraud department to try to get them to stop attempting to collect from you.

 2. Pull your credit reports from annualcreditreport.com to check for additional fraudulent accounts or reports that need to be addressed.
-Until April of 2022, every consumer is entitled to one free credit report from each of Experian, TransUnion and Equifax through annualcreditreport.com each week, so there is no harm in doing this.
+You can pull a free copy of your credit report from each of Experian, TransUnion and Equifax through annualcreditreport.com each week, so there is no harm in doing this.
 Here is a video on how to pull your credit reports from annualcreditreport.com:

 3. Ask one of Experian, TransUnion or Equifax to place a fraud alert on your account so new fraudulent activity by the person who stole your identity will be less likely to succeed.
 Asking one of these credit reporting agencies for a fraud alert triggers a duty to notify the other two.